2025-2026 School Year Registration

 • For Intermediate Class - I understand that there will be a few books to read that will cost around $50 if purchased new or I may check them out for free from my local library.

-• Pay the $50 Registration Fee (one per student) (New this year and is not applied toward class tuition.)
+• Pay the $100 Enrollment Fee (one per student, per year - not applied to class tuition)

 • Agree to the Commitments for each class you register for

-Registration links will be available on the website and emailed on Monday, April 29.
-They will go live at 6:00 am on Tuesday, April 30.
 If you have friends that would like to receive registration information, they can fill out the Interest Form.
-General Registration will open to anyone on May 7.

-Registration Fees and Tuition are Non-refundable.
+Enrollment Fees and Tuition are Non-refundable.
 Tuition for the full year is due when classes start.
 It is not refundable even if you stop taking the class mid-year.
-The new Registration Fee is also non-refundable.
+The Enrollment Fee is also non-refundable.
 Please commit before you pay.
 We expect that many of our classes will fill up, so register as soon as you can to reserve your spot.

 We will be announcing classes over the summer as we solidify new teachers and locations, so check back!